 probability of exceeding a 5 year return period magnitude of the surface runoff index is forecasted to be greater than or equal to 30%

 lead time of the above criterion being satisfied is <= 48 hours in a region for which an EFAS partner exist

 Affected area (“ERIC Affected Area”): river network which contributes to each ERIC reporting point, i.e. areas at risk from flash flooding (“ERIC Affected Area”)

 ERICHA - Radar-based precipitation monitoring and nowcasting flash flood indicators

 The ERICHA flash-flood indicator is generated from radar-based precipitation monitoring and nowcasting product, based from the European OPERA radar composite.
-This aims to capture very localised events difficult to predict from Numerical Weather Prediction systems, but only provide information up to 4 hours.
+This aims to capture very localised events difficult to predict from numerical weather prediction systems, but only provide information up to 4 hours.

-Two ERICHA products exist:
+Three ERICHA products exist: